wpendl99/.github/profile/webServices/login/login.md

 });
 ```

-Follow along by doing the following steps, and then adding in the code form the sections that follow.
+Follow these steps, and then add in the code from the sections that follow.
 There is a copy of the final version of the example at the end of this instruction.
-If you get lost, or things are working as expected then refer to the final version.
+If you get lost, or things are not working as expected, refer to the final version.

 1. Create a directory called `authTest` that we will work in.
-1. Save the above content to a file named `main.js` to get started with a working web service.
+1. Save the above content to a file named `main.js`.
+This is our starting web service.
 1. Run `npm init -y` to initial the project to work with node.js.
 1. Run `npm install express cookie-parser mongodb uuid bcrypt` to install all of the packages we are going to use.
 1. Run `node main.js` or press `F5` in VS Code to start up the web service.